IRT-SystemX/dqm-ml/dqm/diversity/README.md

 ### Metric Calculator (metric.py)
 Offers additional metrics, likely including statistical indices like Simpson Index and Gini-Simpson Index for deeper data analysis.

-### Main Script (main.py)
-Demonstrates the usage of the DiversityCalculator and DiversityIndexCalculator classes for real-world data application.

-The script demonstrates the usage of classes and from diversity and metric scripts:
-The script showcases the capabilities of the modules by creating instances of classes and invoking their methods.

-The main script serves as a central point to showcase and test the functionality provided by these scripts.
-It creates instances of classes, performs operations on sample data, and logs the results using a logger.

 ## Getting Started
-To utilize scripts, follow these steps:

-### Setup
-Install any required dependencies, such as numpy and pandas.

 ### Using Diversity Calculator
-Import the DiversityCalculator from diversity.py.
-Initialize the calculator and use the compute_diversity method with your data.
+Import the DiversityCalculator : ```from dqm.diversity.diversity import DiversityCalculator``` Initialize the calculator and use the compute_diversity method with your data.
 Specify the type of diversity and the aspect you are interested in ('lexical' and 'richness').

 ### Using Metric Calculator
-This step depends on the functionality provided in metric.py.
-Generally, import the relevant class and use its methods for additional metrics.
+This step depends on the functionality provided in from ```dqm.diversity.metric``` Generally, import the relevant class and use its methods for additional metrics.

-### Executing the Main Script
+### Example
+See the example [here](
-Run main.py to see other (diversity.py and metric.py) scripts in action.
+https://github.com/IRT-SystemX/DataQualityMetrics/blob/develop/examples/main_diversity.py) to see other (diversity.py and metric.py) scripts in action available .
 This script will utilize the aforementioned classes to calculate diversity scores for provided sample datasets.